vsm/vsm-autocomplete/README.md

   wants to decide what happens on Tab / Shift-Tab.
 - Please note the conditions stated above for `@key-esc`, `@key-bksp`, and `@key-ctrl-enter`.
+- The user can press `Ctrl+Enter` to convert certain string-codes in the input (if any) to special characters, e.g. '\beta' to &beta;.
+  Only if no codes were replaced, it emits `key-ctrl-enter`, which an external listener may act upon.
 - `@item-select` is likely the most important event.